Should there be a cutoff age for mammograms?

 The new study, however, still offers information that has not been provided before in previous research, Brawley said.

 "Some organizations, such as the ACS, have recommended that screening continue until the woman has a life expectancy of less than 10 years," Brawley said.
 "For the average American woman, life expectancy is 82, that translates into stopping screening at 72. ...
-The decision when to stop has to be individualized to a woman's health history."
+The decision when to stop has to be individualized to a woman's health history.
+There are some 80-year-olds in very good health.
+Indeed the life expectancy of a healthy 75-year-old woman is 13 years and a healthy 80-year-old is 89."

 Kaunitz, who is not associated with the cancer society, added, "In my practice, many of the women in their mid-70s and older I see are active and have life expectancies that exceed one decade.
 The majority of these patients wish to continue screening mammograms, a decision I support."